All Episodes

 So they have a higher bar to meet there.

-And then of course, what is even more absurd is this district attorney issue.
+And then, of course, what is even more absurd is this district attorney issue.

-So if you've got angry district attorneys, they could just try and tie this president up in court.
+So, if you've got angry district attorneys, they could just try and tie this president up in court.

 Now, what does that mean?

-Now for President Trump, it means he's got good lawyers, he's got great legal teams, they handle it, he's continuing to run the country like he did during the impeachment trial.
+He's continuing to run the country like he did during the impeachment trial.

-So if you can treat this president this way, other presidents will be treated this way.
+So, if you can treat this president this way, other presidents will be treated this way.

-And you got this is very dangerous ground we're on if you allow local district attorneys to open up these cases of presidential harassment when, for instance, President Trump has been doing business in New York uh since he started in the business world, since he came out of uh business school.
+And you got this is very dangerous ground we're on if you allow local district attorneys to open up these cases of presidential harassment when, for instance, President Trump has been doing business in New York since he started in the business world, since he came out of business school.

 And this is now the time they want to open up these investigations when he's president of the United States.